software-tools-books/js4ds/_en/capstone.md

 ```
 {: title="src/capstone/front/SurveyStats.js"}

-- Other components similar to those seen before
+The other components are similar to those we have seen before.

 ## The Chart {#s:capstone-chart}

-- Use `react-vega-lite` for the chart component
+We initially tried using Vega-Lite directly for the chart,
+but after a few failures and some googling,
+we switched to `react-vega-lite`.
-  - `vega-embed` wants to modify an existing DOM element when called
+`vega-embed` wants to modify an existing DOM element when called,
-  - `react-vega-lite` constructs an element to be put in place at the right time
+while `react-vega-lite` constructs an element to be put in place at the right time.
-- Steps:
+The steps are:

-  - Paragraph placeholder if there's no data
+1. Create a paragraph placeholder if there's no data.
-  - Re-organize the data into the form the chart needs
+2. Re-organize the data into the form the chart needs.
-  - Construct a spec like the ones seen before
+3. Construct a spec like the ones we have seen before.
-  - Create options (also seen before)
+4. Create options to turn off the annoying links (also seen before).
-  - Return an instance of the `VegaLite` component
+5. Return an instance of the `VegaLite` component.

 ```js
 import React from 'react'